-In line with its needs for additional financing, up-to August 28, 2019, the Company closed four tranches of a private placement of convertible debentures (the "Debentures") that raised gross proceeds of \$3,595,153 (CAD\$4,806,292).
+In line with its needs for additional financing, the Company completed the following debt financing arrangements:

+- i) Up-to October 22, 2019, the Company closed five tranches of a private placement of convertible debentures (the "Debentures") that raised gross proceeds of \$3,729,921 (CAD\$4,988,292).
 The Debentures are unsecured, bear interest at 12% per annum, compounded annually with 1% payable at the beginning of each month and mature two years from the date of issue.
-The Company paid \$225,122 (CAD\$294,708) in brokerage fees and other costs related to the closing of these four tranches.

-Additionally, the Company arranged for a credit facility (the "Bridge Loan") to be provided by Espresso Capital Ltd which will grant the Company access to a maximum \$5,000,000.
+The Company paid \$373,502 (CAD\$499,462) in brokerage fees and other costs related to the closing of these four tranches. - ii) The Company arranged for a credit facility (the "Bridge Loan") to be provided by Espresso Capital Ltd which will grant the Company access to a maximum \$5,000,000.
 The Company signed the loan documents on April 18, 2019 and has been advanced \$3,100,000 on the Bridge Loan.
-In partial consideration of the
+The Company paid \$147,077 in costs related to the Bridge Loan.
+The Bridge Loan was repaid in full on November 8, 2019 and the associated security interest in the Company's assets were subsequently discharged.